In Wales, the window of opportunity closed on 30 November 2021.

 We have been lobbying NHS Employers and the Department of Health and Social Care to clarify arrangements to allow SAS doctors on the old contracts to transfer at any point in the future, when it becomes financially beneficial for them to do so.

 Regrettably, this is not something that we have been able to secure at this stage though we continue to seek a resolution through the JNC (joint negotiating committee) for SAS contracts.
 In the meantime, the JNC has published a statement encouraging employers to use their discretion to allow SAS doctors to express interest after 30 September 2021.

-However, unless a more substantial solution can be found, far fewer SAS doctors will be incentivised to move to the new contract – something that has been a shared aim of the BMA and other parties to the negotiations.
+However, unless a more substantial solution can be found, far fewer SAS doctors in England and Northern Ireland will be incentivised to move to the new contract – something that has been a shared aim of the BMA and other parties to the negotiations.

 The 2021 specialty doctor contract will be the standard national contract for this grade (backdated to 1 April 2021).
 As such, if you were to take up a role with a new employer, you would effectively be transferring to the new contract.

 The possibility of staff leaving for another organisation is likely to be an inconvenience for an employer.
 As such, if your motivation for leaving is to be appointed to the new contract, your employer may be willing to use their discretion to allow you to transfer to the new contract in the future.
 This will mean they will not lose an experienced clinician that they will have to invest time and resources in replacing.

 It may also be worth highlighting to your employer that this is not a new concept.
 SAS doctors on the pre-2008 contracts have always been entitled to transfer to the 2008 contract, with no deadlines or restrictions on doing so.

 Impact of the pay award in England and Northern Ireland